What You’ll Learn 🖥️

 100%

-The following example should give you an impression of the transparency function.
-We have setup two digital meter widgets with different transparency setting to off (left) and 100% (right).
+The following example demonstrates how the transparency function works.
+We have set up two digital meter widgets with different transparency settings: Off (left) and 100% (right).

 How to manage multiple visual displays?

-DewesoftX software allows you to define and manage several visual displays.
-A visual display is a canvas or a set of display widgets on a single display.
-In this section, we will see how you can define and manage different visual displays.
+DewesoftX software allows you to define and manage multiple visual displays.
+A visual display is a canvas or a collection of display widgets shown on a single screen.
+In this section, we will explain how to define and manage different visual displays.

 Full-screen mode

-The active online visual display can be enlarged into the full-screen window by pressing Ctrl + F keyboard shortcut.
-To escape from this mode press the ESC or Ctrl + F on your keyboard.
+The active online visual display can be enlarged to full-screen mode by pressing the Ctrl + F keyboard shortcut.
+To exit full-screen mode, press ESC or Ctrl + F again.

 Add a new visual display

-Displays can be managed by clicking on the display icon.
+Displays can be managed by clicking the Displays icon.

-If we want to create a standard display, then we can choose it from the template list.
+If you want to create a standard display, you can select one from the template list.

-If we want to create a new empty visual display, then the Custom template must be chosen.
-We can add the display as the main display.
+To create a new empty visual display, select the Custom template.
+You can add the display as the main display, which will add a new display icon in the displays menu toolbar.

 This will add a new display icon in the displays menu toolbar.